KevinCox9600/burnt-out-at-brown/README.md

    for the given semester you selected in `constants.py`.
 Repeat steps 2 and 4 for any additional semesters you wish to update.

+## Documentation

+The documentation folder contains further information about todos and solutions to common bugs.

 ## How it works (technical description)

 The `scrape-cab.py` file uses CAB's API to get a list of courses offered a given semester